Advertisement

 6. Johan Cruyff Arena (Amsterdam, Netherlands)

-Up next is a historic stadium that has withstood the test of time with grace and aged like a fine wine.
-Home to the mighty Ajax FC, one of the most well-regarded clubs in world football.
-Originally known as the Amsterdam Arena, but was later changed in honor of the great footballing icon Johan Cruyff, who dazzled and dazed spectators and opponents alike on a regular basis.
+In 6th position, we have a historic arena that has withstood the test of time with grace and aged like a fine wine.
+Home to the mighty Dutch side Ajax Amsterdam FC, one of the most well-regarded clubs in world football.
+Originally known as the Amsterdam Arena, but was later changed in honour of the great footballing icon Johan Cruyff, who dazzled and dazed spectators and opponents alike regularly.

 Year Built | Capacity | Field Type and Dimensions | Record Attendance | Home Record |